-Magnetic Resonance Imaging (MRIs) at Phoenix Children's Hospital
+Magnetic Resonance Imaging (MRIs)

 At Phoenix Children's, your child’s safety is our number ONE concern so we embace the concept of "Image Gently".
 This means we implement specialized pediatric protocols and use shielding techniques to reduce radiation exposure to areas of the body that are not being directly imaged.